awsdocs/amazon-vpc-user-guide/doc_source/VPC_NAT_Instance.md

 1. On the **Routes** tab, choose **Edit**, specify `0.0.0.0/0` in the **Destination** box, select the instance ID of the NAT instance from the **Target** list, and then choose **Save**\.

-1. On the **Subnet Associations** tab, choose **Edit**, and then select the **Associate** check box for the subnet\.
+1. On the **Subnet Associations** tab, choose **Edit**, and then select the **Associate** check box for the private subnet\.
 Choose **Save**\.

 For more information, see [Route tables](VPC_Route_Tables.md)\.

 ## Testing your NAT instance configuration<a name="nat-test-configuration"></a>

-After you have launched a NAT instance and completed the configuration steps above, you can perform a test to check if an instance in your private subnet can access the Internet through the NAT instance by using the NAT instance as a bastion server\.
-To do this, update your NAT instance's security group rules to allow inbound and outbound ICMP traffic and allow outbound SSH traffic, launch an instance into your private subnet, configure SSH agent forwarding to access instances in your private subnet, connect to your instance, and then test the Internet connectivity\.
+After you have launched a NAT instance and completed the configuration steps above, you can perform a test to check if an instance in your private subnet can access the internet through the NAT instance by using the NAT instance as a bastion server\.
+To do this, update your NAT instance's security group rules to allow inbound and outbound ICMP traffic and allow outbound SSH traffic, launch an instance into your private subnet, configure SSH agent forwarding to access instances in your private subnet, connect to your instance, and then test the internet connectivity\.

 **To update your NAT instance's security group**